greenhas/spg_website/content/Communities/2022-08-26-Learned-about.md

 ---
 date: 2022-08-26T19:21:15-04:00
-title: "🔗linkblog: my thoughts on 'BYU Tramples Queer Students, Again – Wheat & Tares'"
+title: "🔗 linkblog: my thoughts on 'BYU Tramples Queer Students, Again – Wheat & Tares'"
 tags: ["link","Communities","LGBTQ","BYU","Mormonism"]
 ---
 Learned about the Trib article from this blog post, which I think also makes some solid points.
 It's one thing to prefer that outside organizations not provide materials, but if BYU isn't doing anything itself...